 Miles City is a somewhat small city located in the state of Montana.
-With a population of 8,796 people and six constituent neighborhoods, Miles City is the tenth largest community in Montana.
+With a population of 8,354 people and five constituent neighborhoods, Miles City is the 11th largest community in Montana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Miles City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Miles City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Miles City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Miles City who work in office and administrative support (12.44%), sales jobs (11.48%), and food service (8.87%).
+There are especially a lot of people living in Miles City who work in sales jobs (15.04%), office and administrative support (10.77%), and management occupations (8.09%).

-In terms of college education, Miles City is nearly on par with the US average for all cities of 21.84%: 18.39% of adults 25 and older in Miles City have a bachelor's degree or advanced degree.
+The overall education level of Miles City is somewhat higher than in the average US city of 21.84%: 28.53% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Miles City in 2010 was $22,738, which is middle income relative to Montana and the nation.
-This equates to an annual income of $90,952 for a family of four.
+The per capita income in Miles City in 2018 was $30,401, which is upper middle income relative to Montana and the nation.
+This equates to an annual income of $121,604 for a family of four.
 However, Miles City contains both very wealthy and poor people as well.

 The people who call Miles City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Miles City residents report their race to be White, followed by Native American.
-Important ancestries of people in Miles City include Irish, Norwegian, English, and Scottish.
+The greatest number of Miles City residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Miles City include German, Irish, Norwegian, English, and French.

 The most common language spoken in Miles City is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Vietnamese.